Memorable Zim journeys

 Zimbabwe has some of the finest most unspoilt wilderness in Africa, offering unique experiences simply unavailable elsewhere such as walking in Mana Pools National park and the amazing sight of Victoria Falls.

-Many people miss some of the other diverse destinations around the country, such as ancient Great Zimbabwe, spectacularly-wild Gonarezhou National Park in the south-eastern corner and the Chimanimani Wilderness and Bvumba rainforest with its amazing birding to the east.
-These diverse highlights are connected by a network of paved single-lane national roads.
+Diverse, lesser-known destinations, such the ancient ruins at Great Zimbabwe, wild Gonarezhou National Park, Chimanimani Wilderness and Bvumba rainforest to the east are connected by a network of paved single-lane national roads.

 We check availability of Zimparks sites and revert with options.
 Once you have decided on a workable itinerary we make provisional Zimparks bookings on your behalf (finalised upon full payment) then we send through your entry permits and receipts along with useful “Cheat Sheets” with our local-knowledge practical tips and secret spots most people miss out on.